grmarxer/Openstack/Openstack_2.x_Build_Instructions/Openstack_2.x_Configuration_and_Deployment_Guide_for_RHOSP_16.md

 ## BIG-IP's that are being used as the Proxy

-Due to how Openstack allocates VLANs and IP networks in OSP 16 (TripleO) a Proxy (BIG-IP) is required to map F5 internal routable IP address's to the internal Openstack IP network that will be assigned to guest management IP addresses.
-The BIG-IP config has a FastL4 VIP with a F5 internal routable IP address and a single pool member which is the back end Openstack Internal IP which it maps to.
+Due to how Openstack allocates VLANs and IP networks in OSP 16 (TripleO) a Proxy (BIG-IP) is required to map routable IP address's to the internal Openstack IP network that will be assigned to guest management IP addresses.
+The BIG-IP config has a FastL4 VIP with a routable IP address and a single pool member which is the back end Openstack Internal IP which it maps to.

 The BIG-IP configuration has been completed to support this configuration, so it should not have to be touched.
 If there are issues please reach out to Gregg Marxer (g.marxer@f5.com)